Headshot of composer Benjamin T. Martin.

 Martin’s works have been performed by a number of ensembles throughout the country, including the Grossman Ensemble, the Civic Orchestra of Chicago Fellows, NEXUS Chamber Music, TAK Ensemble, Blackbox New Music, Lake Forest College choir and orchestra, and Northern Ohio Youth Orchestra, among others.
 His work has also been featured at a number of summer festivals, including New Music on the Point, VIVO Music Columbus (as the winner of the 2021 VIVO Innovation Grant), Brevard Summer Music festival, the EAMA Institute in Paris, and the Cortona Sessions for New Music.

-Recently, Benjamin was the recipient of a 2025 BMI Composer Award for his piece Unfurling Dances for the Grossman Ensemble.
+Recently, Benjamin was the recipient of a 2025 BMI Composer Award for his piece Unfurling Dances, written for the Grossman Ensemble.
 In addition, his piece was selected as part of an inaugural partnership with the American Composers Orchestra to be performed in a 2026 ACO EarShot Reading.

 Benjamin received a BM from Oberlin Conservatory in Composition with a minor in Vocal Performance.
 While attending, he was the recipient of the 2022 Walter E. Aschaffenburg prize in Composition.
 He is currently pursuing his PhD at the University of Chicago, where he studies with Augusta Read Thomas.